 The Atlantic was first mentioned in writing back in 450 B.C., and it is believed that Plato, the Greek philosopher, was the one to write it.

-Do you know any fun or interesting facts about the Atlantic Ocean that you’d like to share?
-Let us know in the comments section below!
+Do you know any fun or interesting facts about the Atlantic Ocean that we’ve missed?
+Share them here in the comments section below!